These reflections may be at odds with how the professionalisation of security has given

 individual careers riding on the continuation of the humanitarian project.
 A second is

-professionalisation, the careers people have built as humanitarian professionals, not
+professionalisation, the careers people have built as humanitarian

 The Law and Politics of Responding to Attacks against Aid Workers